emartineznunez/AutoMeKin/README.md

 ## Installation

 ### Auto installer
-This is the easiest way to install/use AutoMeKin.
-The auto installer script installs singularity in your computer and downloads the last release container image from [sylabs](https://cloud.sylabs.io/library/emartineznunez/default/automekin) as `$HOME/automekin_<tag>.sif`.
+An auto installer script is provided to install singularity and download the last release container image from [sylabs](https://cloud.sylabs.io/library/emartineznunez/default/automekin) as `$HOME/automekin_<tag>.sif`.
 Note that this is done only the first time you use it unless a new image is available.
 Then, the script will detect singularity and the image (that must be located in your `$HOME`) and will